-As the Network Codes requires Agency for the Cooperation of Energy Regulators (hereinafter - ACER) or regulatory authorities to approve the terms and conditions or methodologies developed by TSOs or nominated electricity market operators (NEMO), the Regulator participated in the ACER respective working groups and in the Baltic Capacity Calculation Region (hereinafter - Baltic CCR) NRAs decision-making process on the methodologies under the respective Network Code.
-In 2022, in relation to the implementation of the requirements of the EU Network Codes the Regulator has adopted a total of 2 decisions.
+As the Network Codes require Agency for the Cooperation of Energy Regulators (hereinafter - ACER) or regulatory authorities to approve the terms and conditions or methodologies developed by TSOs or nominated electricity market operators (NEMO), the Regulator participates in the ACER's respective working groups and in the Baltic Capacity Calculation Region's (hereinafter - Baltic CCR) NRAs' decision-making process on the methodologies under the respective Network Code.
+In 2023, in relation to the implementation of the requirements of the EU Network Codes the Regulator has adopted 2 decisions.